necrosmash/robdrury.dev/blogPosts/Incorporating ChatGPT into a Unity prototype (Part 2 of 2).md

 ---
-"id": 2
+'id': 2
-"title": "Incorporating ChatGPT into a Unity prototype (Part 2 of 2)" "uploaded": "2023-07-31"
+'title': 'Incorporating ChatGPT into a Unity prototype (Part 2 of 2)' 'uploaded': '2023-07-31'
-"tags": "chatgpt,thesis,game,unity"
+'tags': 'chatgpt,thesis,game,unity'
 ---

 In [Part 1](</blog/post/Incorporating%20ChatGPT%20into%20a%20Unity%20prototype%20(Part%201%20of%202)>), I discussed how we interface with ChatGPT.
 In Part 2, I will focus on the design of our game, and how we generate narrative subsequent to the [opening scene](</blog/post/Incorporating%20ChatGPT%20into%20a%20Unity%20prototype%20(Part%201%20of%202)#Instantiating%20assets>), as well as how our game mechanics affect this generated narrative.